Buzz Lightyear of Star Command: The Adventure Begins: Plot

-Zurg corrupts the Uni-Mind with his own evil thoughts and installs it into the "Mega-Ray" to bend everyone to Zurg's will.
-Mira steals the Alpha-One prototype spacecraft to fight Zurg, and Buzz, who wanted to follow her plan, pursues Mira in his own craft, unaware Booster and XR have stowawayed.
+Zurg corrupts the Uni-Mind and installs it into the "Mega-Ray" to bend the galaxy to Zurg's will.
+Mira steals the Alpha-One to fight Zurg.
+Buzz, who wanted to use her plan by himself, pursues Mira in his own craft, unaware Booster and XR have stowed away on his ship.
 Eventually, Buzz catches Mira and stores Alpha-One in his spaceship's cargo bay; Booster and XR are then discovered.
 Zurg's Mega-Ray subverts several planets in quick succession before turning it on Star Command.
-Buzz, Mira, Booster, and XR discover all of the staff, including Nebula, have been suborned by Zurg; they flee in Buzz's Star Cruiser.
+Buzz, Mira, Booster, and XR discover all of Star Command has been suborned by Zurg; they flee in Buzz's Star Cruiser.
 Zurg uses Star Command's entire arsenal, planting a bomb on Buzz's ship.
 Buzz and the others escape in the Alpha-One just before the bomb detonates, destroying the cruiser.
-Zurg presumes Buzz dead.
+Zurg presumes Buzz is dead.

 Booster accidentally causes the ship to crash-land on Planet Z. There, Buzz, insistent on finishing the mission alone, orders the others to leave.
-Buzz fights Agent Z, but is incapacitated and delivered to Zurg when Agent Z reveals himself to be Warp, who, in addition to having faked his death, was secretly working for Zurg for years as a double agent.
+Buzz fights Agent Z, but is incapacitated and delivered to Zurg.
+Agent Z reveals himself to be Warp; in addition to having faked his death, he had secretly been working for Zurg for years as a double agent.
 Buzz dictates his "final log entry", a coded distress call to Mira, Booster and XR.

 Zurg plans to use the Mega-Ray on Buzz, but XR and Booster intervene in time to rescue him as it fires.
 Booster and Mira destroy Warp's mechanical arm after Booster lands on him.
 Buzz fights Zurg, who escapes before Buzz's allies can arrest him.
-Booster and XR arrest Warp and skydive from Zurg's exploding tower.
+Booster and XR arrest Warp.
 Mira uses her "ghosting" power to push Buzz to the core of the Uni-Mind and restore it to normal, freeing the suborned peoples and leaving Zurg momentarily helpless and dismayed.
 The unity of the L.G.M. is restored and Warp is taken to prison for treason.

-Buzz, having finally admitted that he cannot work alone, creates a new team called "Team Lightyear" with XR, Mira and Booster.
+Buzz, having admitted that he cannot work alone, creates a new team called "Team Lightyear" with XR, Mira and Booster.